DennisPing/TCP-IP-Raw-Sockets/README.md

 | 2MB.log      | 2.0       | 3.1                 |
 | 10MB.log     | 10.0      | 13.7                |
 | 50MB.log     | 50.0      | 68.7                |

+## Design Details

+- All the details about wrapping and unwrapping of packets have been abstracted away into 2 functions in the `rawsocket` package:
+  1. `Wrap(IPHeader, TCPHeader) -> packet`
+  2. `Unwrap(packet) -> IPHeader, TCPHeader, error`
+- When a packet is unwrapped, the TCP and IP checksums are automatically checked.
+If there is an error, it will return the error back to the client to handle.
+Likewise, when a packet is wrapped, its checksum is automatically calculated into the packet.
+- The `http` package loosely mimics the Go std lib `net/conn` and `net/http`.
+- If a packet we sent out has not been ACK'd within 1 minute, the packet is assumed to be lost, so we retransmit it.
+This almost never happens since we only send out 1 packet that needs to get ACK'd.

 ## Random Notes